jorisfalter/berkshirebot/readme.md

 Uploads the Walmart annual report to Pinecone for analysis and querying.

-### Demo Application

-`demo.py` - A Gradio web interface for interacting with the Berkshire database. live on http://www.berkshire-bot.com/
+### A Chat interface for interacting with the Berkshire database.

+`demo.py`
+Used Gradio
+live on http://www.berkshire-bot.com/

 ### Podcast Transcripts